opensearch-project/opensearch-benchmark-workloads/USER_GUIDE.md

 # OpenSearch Benchmark Workloads User Guide

-OpenSearch Benchmark (OSB) comes packaged with official workloads that can be found throughout this repository.
-This guide provides a brief overview of the organizsation of this repository as well as how OSB uses these workloads.
+OpenSearch Benchmark (OSB) comes packaged with several workloads that are included in this repository.
+This guide provides a brief overview of the organization of this repository as well as how OSB uses these workloads.

 ### Contents
 - [What do branches represent](#what-do-the-numbered-branches-represent)